Employee assistance program: Military/veterans

 There are a variety of employee assistance programs in the military, ranging from financial assistance programs, family counseling, depression, and transitional assistance programs.
 One of the largest military employee assistance organizations is Military One Source.
 Military One Source offers both services directly to service members and their families, but can also help send people to places in the community if there is a specific need.
 If someone is in need of assistance and is: an active duty service member, family member of a service member, a veteran, or family member of a veteran, they can find additional information about the assistance programs offered by Military One Source on their website.

 In the last couple decades military employee assistance programs have expanded greatly.
 What started as alcohol assistance programs has grown to help people with financial issues, physical health, family health, and since 2000 mental health programs have expanded rapidly as more has become known about Post Traumatic Stress Disorder (PTSD), and Traumatic Brain Injuries (TBI).
 There are several programs for families, and increasing assistance for dual military families, families in which both spouses are active duty military, as they have grown dramatically in number.
 Financial programs have been expanded as well, as payday loan establishments grew in popularity in the 2000s; and as a result, debt among military members has grown as well.
 The Navy-Marine Corps Relief Society (NMCRS), is a program started by military members to help other members that have fallen into debt, and has expanded to also help service members reach educational goals.
 This society has helped many service members, as a service member can borrow up to 300 dollars without a reason, and more with a valid reason for either no interest or low interest depending on how much and how long they borrow for.
 The Navy-Marine Corps Relief Society has helped many members of the military when unforeseen problems arise.

 One of the largest veteran employee assistance programs is the Veterans Affairs (VA).
 The VA provides a variety of services to veterans including: health care, education assistance, transitional housing assistance, mental health, financial assistance, women veterans assistance, and career search assistance.
-The Veteran Affairs is a nationwide system that offers their services to all veterans who attained any discharge other than dishonorable.
+The Veteran Affairs is a nationwide system that provides their services to all veterans who attained any discharge other than dishonorable.